-- Programmed cell death ligand 1 (PD-L1) status or elevated expression in not a prerequisite for pembrolizumab treatment of melanoma, as it is for some lung-cancer indications - It is important to monitor laboratory values at the start of treatment, periodically during treatment, and as indicated clinically.
+- It is important to monitor laboratory values at the start of treatment, periodically during treatment, and as indicated clinically.
 Laboratory values commonly monitored include: CBC w/ differential, creatinine, alkaline phosphatase, AST/ALT, bilirubin (direct/total), sodium, potassium, calcium, magnesium, thyroid function, and glucose.
 See individual irAE CSPs for more detail on laboratory monitoring - Pembrolizumab-related irAEs may occur at any time, including after treatment completion or discontinuation - Patients sometimes experience signs/symptoms that they think are due to "flu" or a cold, but that actually represent an irAE or an infusion reaction - Endocrinopathies often present with vague symptoms (fatigue, headache, and/or depression) that can easily be overlooked or initially misdiagnosed.
 Hypervigilance and follow-up is important on the part of both HCPs and patients - Endocrinopathies tend to occur somewhat more commonly with pembrolizumab or other PD-1 inhibitor therapies than with ipilimumab monotherapy - Unlike other irAEs, endocrinopathies usually do not resolve and may require lifelong hormone replacement therapy - IrAEs have different time courses.
 New irAEs may become apparent upon tapering of corticosteroids used to treat an earlier onset irAE, since the new irAE can be suppressed or masked by immunosuppressive therapy.
 Therefore, during the taper period, patients should be advised to be on the lookout for early signs of new irAEs as well as recurrence of the original irAE that was being treated - HCPs should encourage patients to carry information about their pembrolizumab regimen with them at all times.
 This might be the pembrolizumab-specific wallet card, or at least emergency phone numbers and the side effects associated with the regimen.
-You may suggest that they paperclip the wallet and insurance cards together so information about their regimen will be shared whenever they show the insurance card - Advise patients to take pictures of any skin changes for documentation
+You may suggest that they paperclip their wallet and insurance cards together so information about their regimen will be shared whenever they show their insurance card - · Advise patients to take pictures of any skin changes for documentation